 Here are my top five European cities for anyone who appreciates architecture & design

 How can I mention architecture and not include Barcelona?
 The city boasts buildings designed by master architect Gaudi including the world famous La Sagrada Familia and the Casa Milà.
 Gaudi’s influences clearly originate from nature, organic forms, and colour; his buildings are a combination of contorted stone and metal, mosaic tiles and dynamic colour palettes making them a magnificent visual experience.
 More contemporary constructions of steel and glass include the Torre Agbar; a 38-story skyscraper designed by French architect Jean Nouvel.
 Inspired by Montserrat, a mountain near Barcelona, the building appears to be shooting into the air and is comprised of painted metal sheets, LED devices and a dome of glass.

-Countless cities have been missed out that are equally amazing in terms of their design and architecture but I can’t write them all down.
-Vienna, Venice, Prague, Florence, Athens, Istanbul, York, Copenhagen, Bruges, Paris and Madrid should ideally have a mention in my list, among others… Dammit, maybe I should just write down the cities in Europe that don’t make the list instead, it might be shorter….Pin It
+Countless cities have been missed in this article that are equally as amazing in terms of design and architecture, but I can’t write them all down.
+Vienna, Venice, Prague, Florence, Athens, Istanbul, York, Copenhagen, Bruges, Paris and Madrid should ideally have a mention in my list, among others.
+Dammit, maybe I should just write down the cities in Europe that don’t make the list instead, it might be shorter.